thatvirtualboy/thatvirtualboy.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>My name is Ryan and I work at VMware.
 I started this blog in 2014 as a place to share about the things I was learning in virtualization and end-user computing.
 It has evolved into a general landing spot for all things tech and has a little something for everybody.
-Lately I've been learning SwiftUI for iOS development and sharing those experiences here.
+Lately I've been learning SwiftUI for iOS development.
 <br><br>
 All content + opinions belong to me and do not represent my employer.
 Enjoy!</p>

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/profile.jpeg" alt="profile" /></p>

 <p>Ryan has been customer-focused since joining VMware in 2011 working in a variety of roles.
 He is currently a Senior Technical Account Manager and has worked with all types of customers in public and private sectors.
-He holds several certifications and is a 7-time recognized vExpert.</p>
+He holds several certifications and is a recognized #vExpert since 2016.</p>

 <h4>Credly</h4>